-He particularly emphasized a pure vegetarian diet as a crucial aid for clarity of mind.
+The Maharshi emphasized a pure vegetarian diet as a crucial aid for clarity of mind.
 He noted the importance of satsangha or communion with spiritual teachers and aspirants.
-Pilgrimage to holy sites like Arunachala mountain was very significant to him as well.
+Pilgrimage to holy sites like the Arunachala mountain was very significant to him as well.
 He did spent several years of his early life at the Tiruvannamalai Shiva temple.
-Daily Vedic chanting went on in his ashram to create an environment suitable for meditation, as well as regular Sri Chakra puja.
+Daily Vedic chanting goes on in his ashram to create an environment suitable for meditation, as well as regular Sri Chakra puja.

 Though Bhagavan’s teaching is simple and direct, it is broad and flexible.
 It accepts all helpful yogic practices, even those that it may not specifically mention.
 The Maharshi’s path follows the integral approach of Vedic teachings going back thousands of years and, particularly, the Advaitic and yogic approaches taught by Shankaracharya (seventh century) that included devotional practices and raja yoga (as taught in texts like Saundarya Lahiri).